-Sarah studied horticulture and owned a flower business in the San Francisco Bay area before moving to Seattle 14 years ago with her husband, Bill, and starting a family.
-While raising their two kids, Sarah spent countless hours volunteering in the classroom at John Hay Elementary as well as Co-Chairing the Hay Partners Board (PTA) for four years.
-She has served on the Board of the Queen Anne Farmers Market for the past seven years and produced kids events and chef demos for the market for three of those years.
-Sarah supported DebateAble for several years as a tournament judge and is thrilled to now coach 4th and 5th grade debaters at John Hay, where she's committed to teaching them the fundamentals of debate in an encouraging and fun atmosphere.
+Sarah was raised in the San Francisco Bay area before moving to Seattle 18 years ago with her husband, Bill.
+Sarah has two teenage kids in the Seattle Public School system.
+Her love of working with kids was strengthened by countless hours volunteering in the classroom at John Hay Elementary.
+She has served as co-chair on the John Hay PTA and is currently on the Board of the Queen Anne Farmers Market.
+In addition to her role as DebateAble's Seattle Program Manager, Sarah has supported DebateAble for several years as a tournament judge and coach, where she's committed to teaching kids the fundamentals of debate in an encouraging and fun atmosphere.

 For the last ten years, Sarah has worked at the University of Washington researching public education policies and practices across the country.
 Before that she spent 11 years working with arrested youth as a Sentencing Alternative Specialist in King County’s Juvenile Court.
 She has a B.A. from Loyola University in Baltimore, Maryland and a Masters in Public Administration from the University of Washington.
 She is a Philadelphia native but Seattle, where she and her husband are raising their two children, has been her home for over half her life.
 She is deeply passionate about the value of debate for young students and is regularly reminded of how her own early exposure continues to reap professional and personal benefits many decades later.

 There are few things I enjoy more than a rousing exchange of ideas and, I believe, there are few things more important in life than being able to confidently state your case, respectfully disagree and fully consider another’s viewpoint.